 This post about what’s gluten-free at The Original Pancake House is sponsored by Nima Sensor and contains affiliate links.
 Please see my disclosures for details on how I work with brands.
 Additionally, remember to test your own food for gluten.
 My results may not be congruent with your results as gluten-free safe practices vary from restaurant to restaurant and dish to dish.

-It’s important to note that each restaurant is operated independently and therefore, not all Pancake House’s serve up gluten-free fare nor have the same gluten-free safe procedures in place.
+It’s important to note that each restaurant is independently operated and therefore not all Pancake House restaurants serve up gluten-free fare nor have the same gluten-free safe procedures in place.

 The Original Pancake House lists all of its locations in this PDF, and only the ones highlighted in BLUE offer gluten-free options.